PDF-version also available.

 You want your customers to reuse your software in their own solutions

 It is very common for a customer of both hardware and software to want to reuse some of the software.
-A very good example of this is a factory that want to reuse some of the software controlling the hardware in their own solutions.
+A very good example of this is a factory that wants to reuse some of the software controlling the hardware in their own solutions.
 Other examples are companies that use software and build their own solutions that also use the software.
 In this case, it is much better to use the software directly than through some slow, cumbersome and limited interface, which is very common.
-Most often, the software is not available on any useable interface.
+Most often, the software is unavailable on any usable interface.

 The following is an overview of the main technical challenges that had to be solved for progsbase to work.